Since the Berlin Wall came down, socialism stopped being a political order. It is now a rich cultural heritage as well as a tourist offer.

 Kockica [little cube] is a cubic glass building on the northern mound.
 It was built in 1968 to host the Communist Party Headquarters.

 It’s a valuable tribute to the Zagreb socialist clean-line architecture.
 Today it’s home to the Croatian Ministry of Maritime Affairs, Transport and Infrastructure and The Ministry of Tourism.

 Jedinstvo used to be one of the largest factories in socialist Croatia, producing equipment for the food, chemical and pharmaceutical industries.

 It was called a factory that manufactures factories.
 After closing down in the early 1990s it was turned into the cultural centre Močvara.

-Jedinstvo is among many tragic examples of how powerful socialist factories met their end, either through corrupt privatisation or simply due to Europe’s deindustrialisation tendencies.
+Jedinstvo is among many tragic examples of how powerful socialist factories met their end, either through corrupt privatisation or due to Europe’s deindustrialisation.
 The old industrial architecture is an important part of Zagreb cultural heritage.

 The houses are huge and some, which are kept in good conditions, exhibit the finest features of the 1960s urban prestige.
 Close by are socialist skyscrapers built around the same time, but for the proletariat, not the ruling class.